Direct observation of N\'eel-type skyrmions and domain walls in a ferrimagnetic DyCo$_3$ thin film: Results and discussion

 \subsection{Micromagnetic simulations}

-Micromagnetic simulations were performed using the MuMax3 package~\cite{doi:10.1063/1.4899186} using magnetic parameters for a DyCo$_3$ thin film deduced in a previous study \cite{chen2020observation} and in the present magnetometry measurements that can be found in the Supplementary Information file.
+Micromagnetic simulations were performed using the MuMax3 package~\cite{doi:10.1063/1.4899186} using magnetic parameters for a DyCo$_3$ thin film deduced in a previous study \cite{chen2020observation} and in the present magnetometry measurements that can be found in the Supplementary Information file (see Supplementary Note S1.1).

 Figure~\ref{fig:simulation} shows simulated magnetic structures as a function of the magnetic field applied perpendicular to the sample plane.
 The top row shows the color-coded three-dimensional orientation of the magnetization, and the bottom row shows the in-plane component $M_x$.
 A maze domain pattern shows up upon a relaxation of the random magnetization state at zero field (Fig. \ref{fig:simulation}a), featuring also some N\'eel-type skyrmions with opposite polarities.
 Skyrmions with core magnetization parallel to the applied magnetic field collapse and disappear upon increasing the field (Fig. \ref{fig:simulation}b).
-Finally, at a higher field of $\mu_0 H =530$\,mT the maze domain pattern evolves into a isolated skyrmion phase (Fig. \ref{fig:simulation}c).
-This phase persists up to $810$\,mT when the skyrmions collapse and the sample gets fully magnetized along the field.
+Finally, at a higher field of $\mu_0 H =530$~mT the maze domain pattern evolves into a isolated skyrmion phase (Fig. \ref{fig:simulation}c).
+This phase persists up to $810$~mT when the skyrmions collapse and the sample gets fully magnetized along the field.
 Bottom panels of Figs. \ref{fig:simulation}a-d show the in-plane magnetization component within each cell of the simulation.
 The contrast inversion from blue (left) to red (right) of each stable N\'eel-type skyrmion represents the chirality of the system given by the sign of the DMI constant, which is not picked up by the STXM experiment.
-Importantly, the simulation captures accurately the impact of the domain wall type on the polarisation-dependent STXM contrast.
-Circular and elliptic shapes of FFT patterns in Figs. \ref{fig:maze}d,e,f correspond very well to the ones calculated from the simulation (see Supplementary Figure S6).
+Importantly, the simulation captures accurately the impact of the domain wall type on the polarization-dependent STXM contrast.
+Circular and elliptic shapes of FFT patterns in Figs. \ref{fig:maze}d,e,f correspond very well to the ones calculated from the simulations (compare to Supplementary Figure S7) described in the Supplementary Note S3.